 Injury ruled out Andrew Porter before the squad convened and the Ireland prop was replaced by England’s Kyle Sinckler.

 Alun Wyn Jones and Justin Tipuric were both injured in the Japan match and were replaced by fellow Welshmen Adam Beard and Josh Navidi respectively.

 Who is in the South Africa squad to face the Lions?

-The Springboks squad for the Lions series has yet to be announced but is expected to be largely the same as the one that won the Rugby World Cup in 2019.
+The Springboks named a 46-man squad for the Lions series, with the bulk of those players who won the Rugby World Cup in 2019 included.
 Only three players have retired since RWC 2019 – Tendai ‘Beast’ Mtawarira, Francois Louw and Schalk Brits – and while there are a few injury concerns, a lot of those players are on the comeback trail.

 Fly-half Handré Pollard made his return from injury against Bath in a European Challenge Cup semi-final at the start of May while Pieter-Steph du Toit – World Rugby Player of the Year in 2019 – has also been playing for the Stormers after 14 months on the sidelines.

 The biggest worry is probably at lock, with Eben Etzebeth (finger), Lood de Jager (leg) and RG Snyman (ACL) all suffering injuries, although none have been officially ruled out of the Lions series yet.